cloudflare/templates/examples/edge-cache-html/README.md

 ![KV Store](docs/workers-kv.png)

 #### API
 Purging using the API (only when KV is not available) requires configuring the script with an API key, account email address and zone ID.
-THere is a section at the top of the script where each value should be entered.
+There is a section at the top of the script where each value should be entered.

 The zone ID is available on the main dashboard page in a box in the bottom-right corner: